Australia: a member of the United Nations Human Rights Council (2018-2020)

 Program activities focus on advancing the rights of historically underrepresented groups, whilst building the capacity of organisations to facilitate dialogue aimed at a greater public appreciation of the strength that diversity brings to our society.
 It underscores the values enshrined in the United Nations Charter: peace, justice, respect, human rights, tolerance, and solidarity.

-Find out more in the UNAA National Human Rights Program overview
+Find out more in the UNAA National Human Rights Program Prospectus

 For additional Program Information contact: